prajaktagd/research-paper-on-db/docs/research-paper.md

 ### Security

 Security of databases refers to the array of controls, tools, and procedures designed to ensure and safeguard confidentiality, integrity, and accessibility.
 Security of databases is a complicated and challenging task that requires all aspects of security practices and technologies.
 The more usable and accessible the database is, the more susceptible we are to threats from security.

+#### Why Database Security is Important?

+- Recovering reputation after customer's data leak is difficult
+- Penalties or fines are to be paid for not complying with international regulations.
+- Costs for repairing breaches and notifying consumers about them is high
+- Business can be on hold until the breach is resolved.